-A Guide to Effective Delegation: 5 Tips for Great Leaders
+A Guide to Startup Delegation: 5 Tips for Leaders

-Effective delegation is a crucial management skill.
+Effective delegation is a crucial management skill, especially in fast-growing startups.
 But for many, putting it into practice is a tough row to hoe.

-That’s why we are going to walk you through the top 5 effective delegation tips for great leaders.
+That’s why we are going to walk you through the top 5 effective delegation tips for startup leaders.

 But first, let’s get the basics clear: what is delegation?
 Why is delegation leadership important?
 And, how can you employ effective delegation as a leader?